 Scalability and flexibility.
 A small startup may require only a few hours per month for a given service, but this need will grow with the company.
 Outsourcing provides the flexibility to scale.

 Timely turnaround.
-Outsourced services offer the required levels of resources to streamline projects for rapid turnaround to meet deadlines.
+Outsourced services offer the required levels of resources to streamline projects for a rapid turnaround to meet deadlines.

 So, what’s the catch?
 It can’t really be that easy, can it?